SoftwareHeritage/swh-core/docs/config.md

 This section is informational.

 A component type may have multiple implementations.
-There is no specific support for it in this system, but as this concept may appear in configuration, related considerations may be worth noting.
+There is no specific handling for it in this system, but this concept may appear in configuration.

 A specific attribute of instances specifies implementation to use.
 It is commonly identified as `cls`.
 Components that have no such feature need no such attribute in their configuration.
 Alternatively, some polymorphic components may support being instantiated without `cls`, in which case a default implementation will be used.

-[rem] an indirection layer such as a factory may be defined for monomorphic components in order to keep consistency and allow polymorphism if needed later.
-Alternatively, for all components, better than a factory which is not derivable from the component type by user code, an abstract base class constructor would abstract this indirection layer away.

 ### Instantiation

-Instantiating is the process through which a concrete object is constructed from a model and parameters.
-In the context of this system, a Python object is created though calling its constructor with the set of attributes associated to a particular instance in a configuration definition.
+Instantiating is the process of constructing a component instance by calling its constructor with the set of attributes associated to a particular configuration instance definition.

 The input is a qualified ID identifying an instance and a configuration tree containing the instance and its dependencies (reference targets).
 The output is a component instance